-The BC Mixed Doubles Championship shall be an open entry event taking place at McArthur Island in Kamloops from February 7th-12th, 2023.
-The format for the 2023 preliminary round will be a triple knockout format and the playoff format based upon the total number of entries (see chart under rule 8G of the 2023 Curl BC General Rules).
+The BC Mixed Doubles Championship shall be an open entry event taking place at Victoria Dec.
+27-31, 2023.
+The format for the 2024 preliminary and playoff round will be determined by Curl BC based upon the total number of entries.
 Games will be 8 ends in length.
-The successful team will qualify for the 2023 Canadian Mixed Doubles Championships, March 21st-26th, 2023 in Sudbury Ontario.
+The successful team will qualify for the 2024 Canadian Mixed Doubles Championships, March 17-22, 2024 in Fredericton, NB.

 - Teams may be comprised of eligible players from any zone in the province. - A team shall be comprised of two players, one male and one female. - Alternate or spare players are not allowed.
-A team shall forfeit any game(s) in which it fails to have both athletes playing for the entire game. - Each team will receive 22 minutes of thinking time. - Each team shall deliver five stones per end.
+A team shall forfeit any game(s) in which it fails to have both athletes playing for the entire game. - Each team will receive 22 minutes of thinking time. - There will be a four minute break after the completion of the fourth end. - When an extra end is required, the clocks will be reset and each team shall receive three minutes of thinking time for each extra end. - Each team shall deliver five stones per end.
 The player delivering the team's first stone of the end shall also deliver the team's last stone of that end.
 The other team member shall deliver the team's second, third and fourth stones for that end.
-The player delivering the first stone can change from end to end. - The last stone draw protocols for this event can be found here.
+The player delivering the first stone can change from end to end. - The last stone draw protocols for this event can be found here. - Seeding of teams for preliminary round will only be done for teams who made the playoffs in the 2023 BC Mixed Doubles Championships and are returning with 2 of 2 players for the 2024 BC Mixed Doubles Championships - All other teams shall be seeded into the preliminary round draw by double blind draw.